OSCO Selection Criteria for the Denker, Barber and National Girls Invitational Tournament Representatives

 Oklahoma State Scholastic Championship / March, 2018

 Players in contention for the Oklahoma nominee to the National Events must play in the premier section of approved OSCO tournaments to earn points.
-The only exception is the State Championship since premier play is not available at this event.
+The only exception is the State Championship since premier play is not available in all sections at this event.